MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started.md

 - [Get started using Node.JS](~/get-started/get-started-nodejs-app-studio)
 - [Get started using C# and .NET](~/get-started/get-started-dotnet-app-studio)

-For more detailed information on Teams apps read:
+For more detailed information on Teams apps, see:

 - [Apps for Microsoft Teams](~/Concepts/apps-overview)